William Adams (locomotive engineer): History

-Adams was born on 15 October 1823 in Mill Place, Limehouse, London, where his father was resident engineer of the nearby East and West India Docks Company.
+Adams was born on 15 October 1823 in Mill Place, Limehouse, London, where his father was resident engineer of the nearby East and West India Dock Company.
 After private schooling in Margate, Kent he was apprenticed to his father's works.
 The railway surveyor Charles Vignoles had previously worked on the construction of the London dock basins and this association then secured a position for Adams as an assistant in his drawing office.
 The final years of apprenticeship were spent at the Orchard Wharf works of Miller & Ravenhill, builders of engines for steamships.

-In 1848 Adams became assistant works manager for Philip Taylor, an ironfounder, millwright and former assistant to Marc Brunel, who had set up workshops in Marseille and Genoa to build and install marine engines.
-Fluent in French and Italian, Adams soon found himself effectively the superintendent engineer for the Royal Sardinian Navy, although still nominally working for Taylor.
+In 1848 Adams became assistant works manager for Philip Taylor, an ironfounder, millwright and former assistant to Marc Brunel, who had formed Taylor & Prandi, a partnership to build and install marine engines from workshops in Marseille and Genoa.
+Fluent in French and Italian, Adams soon found himself effectively a superintendent engineer for the Royal Sardinian Navy, with the standing of a government official.
 (The Kingdom of Sardinia then encompassed Genoa and much of what is now north-west Italy.)
-In 1852 he married Isabella Park, the daughter of another English millwright working in Genoa, and returned to England.
+In 1852 he married Isabella Park, the daughter of another English millwright working in Genoa.
+When Taylor and Prandi failed through debt in 1852, Adams returned to England.

-On his return to England Adams initially worked as a surveyor: considering possible routes for a railway on the Isle of Wight, overseeing construction work at Cardiff Docks and planning and equipping new workshops at Bow for the East & West India Docks & Birmingham Junction Railway, soon to change its name to the North London Railway.
+On his return to England Adams initially worked as a surveyor: considering possible routes for a railway on the Isle of Wight, overseeing construction work at Cardiff Docks and planning and equipping new workshops at Bow for the East and West India Docks and Birmingham Junction Railway, soon to change its name to the North London Railway.
 This led to his appointment as the company's locomotive engineer in 1854, a post he held for eighteen years.
 Here he introduced his noted series of 4-4-0 tank engines, the first to use the laterally-sprung bogie, and the first continuous train brake.